Unboxed-Software/solana-advance-mobile/README.md

 ## Conclusion

-# Demo
+# Lab

-Today we're building the Mint-A-Day app, where users will able to mint a single snapshot of their lives daily, creating a permanent diary of sorts.
+Today we're building the Mint-A-Day app, where users will able to mint a single NFT snapshot of their lives daily, creating a permanent diary of sorts.

 We will be building this with React Native and Expo.
-Expo is a set of tools built around React Native that will make our lives easier when dealing with device related packages, like using the camera.
-To mint the NFTs we will be using Metaplex's javascript sdk and we will be using [nft.storage](https://nft.storage/) to store our images and metadata.
-Everything will be on Devnet.
+Expo is a set of tools built around React Native that will make our lives easier when dealing with device-related packages, like using the camera.
+To mint the NFTs we will be using Metaplex's Javascript SDK along with [nft.storage](https://nft.storage/) to store images and metadata.
+All of our on-chain work will be on Devnet.

 ### 1. Prerequisites
-In this lesson we are building off of the previous two, meaning we'll need to have a React Native Dev environment complete with an emulator (or physical device), as well as a working devnet wallet installed.
+This lab builds off the previous two mobile lessons.
+This means we'll need the following:
+1. A working React Native dev environment complete with an emulator (or physical device)
+2. A working wallet connected to Devnet installed on your emulator

 If you've completed the previous two lessons, feel free to skip steps one and two below.

-1. **Setup React Dev Environment**
+1. **Set Up React Dev Environment**

-You'll need react native installed on your machine as well as a running emulator or physical device.
+You'll need React Native installed on your machine as well as a running emulator or physical device.
 [You can accomplish this all with the React Native quickstart](https://reactnative.dev/docs/environment-setup?guide=native).

 >Note: Even though we are using Expo, you'll need to follow the react native cli guide.
 >Note: If you are running an emulator, it is highly recommend to use a newer phone version to emulate along with providing several GB of RAM for it to run.
 We use 5GB of ram on our side.

 2. **Download and Install Solana Wallet**

-You'll need a wallet that supports devnet to test with.
+You'll need a wallet that supports Devnet to test with.
 In [lesson 2](./TODO) we created one of these, let's install it from the solution branch.

 ```bash
 git clone https://github.com/Unboxed-Software/react-native-fake-solana-wallet